Diagnosing a Meniscus Injury

 To help your doctor achieve a proper diagnosis, he/she will begin with a medical history about you, your current condition and symptoms.
 The intensity of your pain, the how long you have had your symptoms and the limitations you are experiencing.
 Details about what and when it started, and whether or not you have ever had treatments (for this or a similar condition in the past) are very helpful in discovering your injury.

-Tears of the meniscus can be divided into two groups; those in which there is locking and the diagnosis is clear, and those in which locking is absent and the more difficult to diagnosis.
+Tears of the meniscus can be divided into two groups - those where there is locking, and those where locking is absent.
+If your knee joint is locking, the diagnosis of meniscus damage is quite clear, whereas the absence of locking in the knee joint makes meniscus damage more difficult to diagnose.

 A physical exam will be performed to determine if you have any signs of a meniscus tear or possibly another knee injury.
 Your doctor will visually assess and palpate (feel) the bones and soft tissue in and around both of your knees to evaluate symmetry and spot any differences.
 This will identify abnormalities such as inflammation, bone deformity, and atrophied muscles.
 He/she will press on the injured side of your knee joint to test for point tenderness and help determine the location of your injury or tear.
 He/she may ask you to complete a series of knee and leg movements such as moving your knee from a straight to bent position (or vice versa), or rotating your knee to see what motions cause pain, weakness, instability and/or grinding, catching, popping or locking.
 Your knee will also be inspected for fluid, swelling and warmth.

-McMurray's Test is performed while you lie flat on your back.
+A McMurray's Test is performed while you lie flat on your back.
 The doctor will hold your knee with one hand and your ankle in the other.
 He/she will lift your knee slightly while flexing it to a 45 degree angle.
 The doctor will feel the medial joint line while pulling your leg toward him/her and rotating your knee.
-The knee is then brought from full flexion to 90 degrees.
+The knee is then brought from full flexion (straight) to a 90 degree angle.
 If you feel a click during this movement the test is positive; you have a meniscus injury.

 Common Meniscus Tear Diagnostic Tests